Shadow Removal by High-Quality Shadow Synthesis: Introduction

 The remarkable success of these progresses mostly relies on the permit of accessing a large-scale training dataset with paired shadow/non-shadow annotations~\cite{wang2018stacked} to allow end-to-end training in modern deep convolutional neural networks~\cite{le2020shadow}.
 However, annotating datasets is a time laborious and lavish process, in particular for shadow removal task~\cite{hu2019mask}.
-It is almost impossible to capture shadow/non-shadow pairs that share consistent colors and luminosity in an uncontrolled nature environment, since the camera pose, the position, and intensity of the light-source change from time to time~\cite{hu2019mask,liu2021shadowCVPR}.
-As pointed by~\cite{le2020shadow}, existing shadow removal datasets, to some extent, exhibit color inconsistency between the shadow image and the corresponding non-shadow counterpart.
+It is almost impossible to capture shadow/non-shadow pairs that share consistent colors and luminosity in an uncontrolled nature environment, since the camera pose, the position, and the intensity of the light-source change from time to time~\cite{hu2019mask,liu2021shadowCVPR}.
+As pointed out by~\cite{le2020shadow}, existing shadow removal datasets, to some extent, exhibit color inconsistency between the shadow image and the corresponding non-shadow counterpart.
 Thus, the collected image pairs are often not well aligned.
-While the mismatch in colors can be avoided in a highly-controlled lab environment, the generalization capability of the trained model will be undermined since the lab environment only provides very limited and constant scenes~\cite{liu2021shadow}.
+While the mismatch in colors can be avoided in a highly-controlled lab environment, the generalization capability of the trained model will be undermined since the lab environment only provides very limited and constant scenes~\cite{liu2021shadow,gao2022towards}.

 Consequently, recent attention focuses on performing shadow removal with unpaired training data consisting of shadow images and random non-shadow images~\cite{hu2019mask,liu2021shadow}.
-Nevertheless, an arbitrary collected shadow set and non-shadow set often suffer a large domain gap, causing poor performance~\cite{liu2021shadowCVPR,le2020shadow,li2019asymmetric,choi2018stargan}.
-Luckily, cropping shadow regions from shadow images can well solve the domain gap since they are from the same images.
-This has motivated the community to continue its efforts on overcoming the above obstacles.
-FSS2SR~\cite{le2020shadow} constructs a weakly-supervised framework where the supervisory signal comprises the non-shadow patches directly cropped from the shadow images.
-Then, G2R-ShadowNet~\cite{liu2021shadowCVPR} constructs a cycle-GAN~\cite{zhu2017unpaired} based system to produce pseudo shadows for the non-shadow part and train the shadow removal models concurrently.
+Nevertheless, an arbitrarily collected shadow set and non-shadow set often suffer a large domain gap, causing poor performance~\cite{liu2021shadowCVPR,le2020shadow,li2019asymmetric,choi2018stargan}.
+Luckily, a shadow image usually consists of the shadow region and shadow-free regions.
+Thus, cropping shadow and shadow-free regions from shadow images can well solve the domain gap since they are from the same images.
+Based on this, one of the popular research lines~\cite{le2020shadow,liu2021shadowCVPR} is to synthesize pseudo shadow images given only shadow images, and then use the pseudo shadow to train the following shadow removal models.
+For example, FSS2SR~\cite{le2020shadow} constructs a weakly-supervised framework where the supervisory signal comprises the non-shadow patches directly cropped from the shadow images.
+G2R-ShadowNet~\cite{liu2021shadowCVPR} constructs a cycle-GAN~\cite{zhu2017unpaired} based system to produce pseudo shadows for the non-shadow part and train the shadow removal models concurrently.

 Nevertheless, the limited performance increase also stems from the poor quality of these synthesized pseudo images since they are often shadow-inauthentic and details-impaired.
 Taking images in Fig.\,\ref{fig:insight-G2R} from G2R-ShadowNet~\cite{liu2021shadowCVPR} as an example, we can observe two phenomena.
 First, the real shadow images in Fig.\,\ref{fig:insight-realshadow} possess adequate details, just like their non-shadow versions in Fig.\,\ref{fig:insight-nonshadow}.
 In contrast, details of the pseudo shadow images in Fig.\,\ref{fig:insight-G2R} are either lost or distorted compared with the corresponding non-shadow images.
 Second, the brightness of the pseudo shadow deviates a lot from the real shadow (darker in illustration of Fig.\,\ref{fig:insight-G2R}).
 Thus, the pseudo images from existing methods are inauthentic.
 Simply reducing the brightness doesn't mean resembling a real shadow.
 Therefore, further exploration of synthesized pseudo images of high quality is urgent for community development.